imrofayel/fylepad/README.md

 ### Features

 1. **Markdown-Based Rich Editing**: Create and edit notes with full Markdown support.
 From simple lists to advanced formatting.
+Change the `colors` & `fonts` as well.

-2. **Auto-Save State**: Close the app anytime without worrying about losing progress.
+3. **Auto-Save State**: Close the app anytime without worrying about losing progress.
 It remembers your work and restores it the next time you open the app.

-3. **Export and Import**: Seamlessly export your notes to `PDF` or `Markdown` and import `.md` files back.
+4. **Export and Import**: Seamlessly export your notes to `PDF` or `Markdown` and import `.md` files back.

-4. **Multi-Tab Support**: Open and work on multiple notes simultaneously with our tab-based interface.
+5. **Multi-Tab Support**: Open and work on multiple notes simultaneously with our tab-based interface.

-5. **Rust Core**: Powered by a Rust core, it is fast, secure, and memory-efficient.
+6. **Rust Core**: Powered by a Rust core, it is fast, secure, and memory-efficient.
 No bulky Chromium browser under the hood here!

-6. **Lightweight**: At just `5MB`, it is a compact powerhouse that won’t bloat your system.
+7. **Lightweight**: At just `5MB`, it is a compact powerhouse that won’t bloat your system.

 With `light` and `dark` themes, you get a minimal looking note-taking app with bunch of features.